aws-samples/aws-cdk-examples/typescript/codepipeline-build-deploy/README.md

 - `cdk diff` to compare local changes with what is currently deployed.
 - `npm run test` to run the tests we specify in `codepipeline-build-deploy.test.ts`.
 - `cdk deploy` to deploy the stack to the AWS account you're authenticated to.
+-  create secret in secrets manager that contains the value of GitHub personal authentication token

 ## Output